miklevin/MikeLev.in/_posts/2025-04-27-integrating-prismjs-pandas-html-table-widgets.md

 can, because this is their superpower.
 What they lack in creativity and initiative, they make up for in pattern recognition.
 That makes them a wonderful safetynet — a multi-threading Undo/Redo feature: Redo but better this time!

+## The Rise of One-Shot Development in the AI Era

 As everything goes agentic, the number of 1-shot developers who go from prompt to finished product are going to explode.
 From there they vibe-code talking the